 Regis University’s College of Computer & Information Sciences offers a Master of Science Information Assurance degree program that can be completed 100% online.
 Students graduating from Regis University’s online cyber security master’s degree program are well-prepared to sit for the Cisco, the Electronic Commerce Council, the (ISC)2 and the ISACA industry exams.
 Coursework required to complete the MS Cyber Security online degree includes 46 graduate credit units and a capstone program to graduate.
 Students graduate prepared for rewarding careers as Chief Information Security Officers, IT Security Lead, Senior IT Security Consultant, and Data Strategist, among others.

 Regis University was established in 1877 and is affiliated with the Roman Catholic Church.
-Regis University is a member school of the Association of Jesuit Colleges & Universities.
-Regis operates with five schools/colleges — Regis College, the College for Health Professions, the College of Business, the College of Liberal Studies, and the College of Computer & Information Sciences.
+The university is a member school of the Association of Jesuit Colleges & Universities.
+Additionally, Regis operates with five schools and colleges including the College for Health Professions, the College of Business, the College of Liberal Studies, and the College of Computer & Information Sciences.

 Degree: MS in Information Assurance